matteogrieco/reddit-bluesky-scraper/README.md

 # reddit-bluesky-scraper
-Asynchronous data scraper for Reddit and Bluesky using keyword filters.
+This repository contains two keyword-based scrapers for Reddit and Bluesky.

 # Reddit & Bluesky Scrapers

-This repository contains two asynchronous scrapers:
+This repository contains two scrapers:

 - **Reddit scraper** using PRAW to collect posts from selected subreddits based on keyword filtering.
 - **Bluesky firehose listener** using the `atproto` client to detect and save posts containing specific keywords in real time.